What We Analyze

 Implied Warranty of Habitability Waiver

-This clause means the builder is NOT guaranteeing that your home will be safe to live in.
+This clause means the builder is not guaranteeing that your home will be safe to live in.

 critical